nguyentankdb17/Child_Mind_Institute/Approach1_Classifier/README.md

 | Version 29 | 12/12/2024 | Highest score version (only tuning hyperparams from version 27) | 0.471 | 0.412 |

 ## 3. Methodology
-This is only documentation of our methodology.
-For more details about the code and output, please refer to the notebook in the same folder.
 ### 3.1.
 Data Selection & Data Cleaning
 - In this approach, we didn't use the actigraphy files due to their complexity and high missing data ratio (approximately 75%).
 Instead, we focused on the train and test CSV files, using the pandas library to read them as dataframes.
 - We drop the features without output label to avoid noise points and more efficient computation